 That’s Show Business

-If America didn’t invent the television and movie business, it perfected it.
-And Lucille Ball was one of the most inspirational women in the business.
-She blazed a trail in the TV business - not only did she own and produce the show in which she starred, she also created and owned the production studio, making her the first female president of a major Hollywood studio.
+Lucille Ball was a trailblazer in the TV business.
+Ball owned, produced, and starred in the iconic I Love Lucy.
+She also created and owned the production studio, making her the first female president of a major Hollywood studio.

 Moving images offer many of our nation’s indelible cultural touchstones; and have proven to be the foundation of a lucrative industry, both at home and abroad.
 In 2016, operating revenues from television broadcasting; cable and other prescription programming; and motion picture and video production and distribution was $206.3 billion.

 Who makes the money?
 The multi-million dollar payouts to high-caliber stars are the headline-grabbing exceptions rather than the rule, and a star’s earning waxes and wanes based on his or her celebrity status and popularity with audiences.
 For a shrewd few, however, show business has been more about business than show, thanks to their ability to create successful enterprises beyond endorsements and licensing deals.

 “Show business offers a springboard, but the people who create, build, and manage real businesses are those who transcend their images,” says W. Thomas Gilbert, a veteran entertainment journalist and co-author of Desilu, The Story of Lucille Ball and Desi Arnaz.

 An early pioneer of this model was Lucille Ball.
 Known the world over for her starring role as Lucy Ricardo in I Love Lucy, she bore little resemblance to her hapless TV character.
 Ball not only owned and produced the show in which she starred, she created and owned Desilu, the studio that produced I Love Lucy and numerous other TV series, including two that would eventually spawn blockbuster movie franchises: Mission: Impossible and Star Trek.